datacarpentry/datacarpentry.github.io/pages/jobs.md

 - Experience or interest in working on open source projects.

 **How to apply:** To apply, please send a cover letter, your CV, and a list of 2 or more references to [jobs@datacarpentry.org](mailto:jobs@datacarpentry.org) with 'Associate Director' in the subject line.
 For position-related inquiries, please contact Dr. Tracy Teal, the Executive Director of Data Carpentry, also using [jobs@datacarpentry.org](mailto:jobs@datacarpentry.org) or at [tkteal@datacarpentry.org](tkteal@datacarpentry.org).

+*We are committed to achieving excellence through a diverse workforce and inclusive culture that encourages all people to reach their full potential.
+We actively encourage applications from anyone who is interested in the position.*